Keeping Your Self-Esteem after a Job Loss

 5. Keep an eye on your finances.
 When you deal with job loss, you must also deal with the financial realities.
 Determine your current financial situation and how long you have until you must return to work.
 Maybe you must find a job right away, or perhaps you have enough savings to consider other career options.
 Whatever the case may be, you should know what the financial implications mean to you and your family.

 After dealing with job loss, the best thing you can do is think of it as a new opportunity in life.
 Sure, you did not choose to embark on this path, but it is important to roll with the punches.

 Do not be afraid to take risks.
 Also, do not be afraid to adopt the attitude that everything happens for a reason.
 Bad things happen in life, but good things happen too.
-Stay strong for yourself and your family, and both you and your career will prevail!
+Stay healthy for yourself and your family, and your self-esteem will prevail.